Table of Contents

 - A Rack is where Locations live

-You may assign any number of locations to a rack, but it is generally best to define one Rack in ShipStream for every physical rack in the warehouse, or well-defined area in case you are not using racks (such as a marked lane on the floor).
+You may assign any number of Locations to a Rack, but it is generally best to define one Rack in ShipStream for every physical rack in the warehouse, or well-defined area in case you are not using racks (such as a marked lane on the floor).

 The naming pattern you use for your warehouse Racks and Locations is completely up to you, but in order to take advantage of automatic location assignment using Location Patterns it is best if all locations on the same rack share a common prefix or suffix.
 Typically the Rack's name would appear as part of a Location name.